publiccodeyml/publiccode.yml/docs/en/schema.rst

 This key contains one or multiple paths to files showing screenshots of the software.
 They are meant to give a quick idea on how the software looks like and how it works.
+The key value can be the relative path to the file starting from the root of the repository, or it can be an absolute URL pointing to the screenshot in raw version.
+In both cases, the file must reside inside the same repository where the publiccode.yml file is stored.

 Screenshots can be of any shape and size; the suggested formats are: